WoN-Hackathon-2019/won-meetingbot/README.md

 If you want to use categories for either situation you'll need to check what categories are supported:

-pick categories from https://developer.foursquare.com/docs/resources/categories (english) (e.g. for a soccer field pick "Socker Field") or use the command /Category <search-term>  in the chat to find the available categories:
+pick categories from https://developer.foursquare.com/docs/resources/categories (english) (e.g. for a soccer field pick "Soccer Field") or use the command /Category <search-term>  in the chat to find the available categories:

  e.g. ```/Category Soccer```